Murshidabad College of Engineering & Technology: Campus

-The campus is located at Banjethia, around 5 km away from Berhampore, the district town of Murshidabad district, West Bengal, India.
+The campus is located at Banjetia, around 4 km away from Berhampore, the district town of Murshidabad district, West Bengal, India.

 Library

 The institute possesses a library with textbooks, reference books, handbooks, Magazines, Journals, periodicals, etc. which has 11,000 books exclusively for B.Tech. students.
 There is a facility of "Book-bank" for SC/ST students sponsored by the Government of West Bengal.